Multiple Active Proxy Support

 In most cases, a single proxy can handle a large number of operations without consuming additional resources.
 However, under high load, network bandwidth or a high rate of packets per second (PPS) on the single active proxy can become a bottleneck to how fast database operation can be performed.
 In such cases, having multiple active proxies, across multiple nodes, mapped to the same external database endpoint, can significantly improve throughput.

 With the multiple active proxies capability, RS enables you to configure a database to have multiple internal proxies in order to improve performance, in some cases.
 It is important to note that, even though multiple active proxies can help improve the throughput of database operations, configuring multiple active proxies may cause additional latency in operations as the shards and proxies are spread across multiple nodes in the cluster.

-Having multiple proxies for a database can improve RS's ability for fast failover in case of proxy and/or node failure.
-With multiple proxies for a database, there will be no need for a client to wait for the cluster to spin up another proxy and a DNS change in most cases, the client will just use the next IP in the list to connect to another proxy.
+Having multiple proxies for a database can improve RS’s ability for fast failover in case of proxy and/or node failure.
+With multiple proxies for a database, there is no need for a client to wait for the cluster to spin up another proxy and a DNS change in most cases, the client just uses the next IP in the list to connect to another proxy.

-A database can have one of the following four proxy policies:
+A database can have one of these proxy policies:

 |Single||There is only a single proxy that is bound to the database.
 This is the default database configuration and preferable in most use cases.|

 |All Master Shards||There are multiple proxies that are bound to the database, one on each node that hosts a database master shard.
 This mode fits most use cases that require multiple proxies.|

 |All Nodes||There are multiple proxies that are bound to the database, one on each node in the cluster, regardless of whether or not there is a shard from this database on the node.
 This mode should be used only in special cases.|

 A database can be configured with a proxy policy using rladmin bind.